10 Tips for Selecting the Very Best Real Estate Agent

 You will be asked to sign a contract so be sure all your questions are answered before you do so.
-Do not sign a contract with a Realtor with whom you have reservations.
+Do not sign a contract with a real estate agent with whom you have reservations.
 You want to work with someone you trust and who will work hard on your behalf.

 5. Do not discuss financing

 You will most likely need a pre-approval letter from your Mortgage company if you are looking to buy.
 That letter is all you need.
-Do not discuss loan programs with the Realtor as the programs are constantly changing and they may give you misinformation.
+Do not discuss loan programs with the real estate agent as the programs are constantly changing and they may give you misinformation.
 Your loan officer is up to date and your best resource.

 6. Hire an independent home inspector

-I used my Realtor's inspector when I purchased my first home and he did not point out any relevant issues that I had to deal with after my purchase.
+I used my real estate agent’s inspector when I purchased my first home and he did not point out any relevant issues that I had to deal with after my purchase.
 If I were to hire an independent party directly I feel I would have gotten a more thorough, unbiased inspection.

 7. Do not get emotional